nimaaskarian/bingewatcher/README.md

 favorite show with the same command in a row, and binge-watch it.

 # why not a database? like sqlite?
-are you insane? that kind of overhead for something that simple?
+are you insane? that kind of overhead for something this simple?

+# old version
+the new version has changed in some ways. instead of arguments, most of the arguments have either been removed (in favor of already existing apps, like `fd` and `find` and shell file completions) or moved into subcommands.

+this is commit `9aa32905e3f026ad7d89e9666d33a6ee791f6c1a` and prior. if you are using it, check out the [old README](./OLD_README.md)